Recent Advances in End-to-End Automatic Speech Recognition: Advanced Models

 The first E2E model for overlapping speech was proposed in \cite{settle2018end} with PIT loss in the label level without using the source signal from each speaker.
 It was further extended in \cite{chang2019end} without pretraining, in \cite{chang2019mimo} for multi-channel input and multi-channel output, and in \cite{chang2020end} with Transformer.
 Figure \ref{fig:PIT} shows the network architecture of these methods.
 The overlapping speech goes through a mixture encoder for separation followed by two branches which generate the recognition results from two speakers.
 Most modules are shared between two branches except the attention module and speaker encoder.
 For the overlapping speech with $S$ speakers, the training loss is calculated by considering all possible speaker permutation $\Phi(1,...,S)$ as

-where $CE()$ is the cross entropy function with the $s$th output ${\bf{y}}^s$ and the permuted reference ${\bf{r}}^{\phi[s]}$.
+where $CE()$ is the cross entropy function with the $s$-th output ${\bf{y}}^s$ and the permuted reference ${\bf{r}}^{\phi[s]}$.

 There are three theoretical limitations in the models with PIT-ASR loss in Eq \eqref{eq:pitasr}.
-Firstly, the number of output branches is the same as $S$, the number of the speakers.
+First, the number of output branches is the same as $S$, the number of the speakers.
 After the model is trained, it cannot handle the overlapping speech with more speakers.
-Secondly, the training cost is $O(S^3)$ which prevents it from being applied to scenarios with a large number of speakers.
-Thirdly, there is possible leakage with duplicated decoding hypothesis between output branches because the outputs in different branches do not have a direct dependency.
+Second, the training cost is $O(S^3)$ using the Hungarian algorithm, which prevents it from being applied to scenarios with a large number of speakers.
+Third, there is possible leakage with duplicated decoding hypothesis between output branches because the outputs in different branches do not have a direct dependency.
 To address these limitations, Kanda et al. proposed a simple but effective serialized output training (SOT) method \cite{kanda2020serialized} which uses a single AED model to predict the merged label sequence $\Psi(1,...,S)$ from all speakers as in Figure \ref{fig:SOT}.
 A $\langle sc \rangle$ symbol is inserted between the reference label sequences of speakers to represent speaker change.
 Furthermore, the reference label sequences are ordered according to their start time in a first-in first-out manner.
 In this way, the training loss is significantly simplified as

 Given the large demand of streaming ASR in the industry, the backbone model of multi-talker ASR is also moving from the non-streaming AED model to the streaming RNN-T model.
 Although RNN-T was used in \cite{tripathi2020end} for multi-talker ASR, it's encoder is a bi-directional LSTM which is a non-streaming setting.
 In \cite{lu2021streaming, sklyar2021streaming}, the Streaming Unmixing and Recognition Transducer (SURT) was proposed as in Figure \ref{fig:HEAT}.
 A mask-based unmixing module is used to estimate masks in order to separate the speech input into two branches for recognition with RNN-T. Although PIT ASR loss in Eq. \eqref{eq:pitasr} can be used, it will introduce large computational cost due to the label permutation.
 Therefore, Heuristic Error Assignment Training (HEAT) \cite{lu2021streaming} was proposed by ordering the label sequences based on the utterance start time into the set $\Omega(1,...,S)$.
 The loss function can be written as